simonhuwiler/spyhide-report/README.md

 ### Michael (Michaël) and Hamed A.
 When SpyHide 2023 was hacked, Paypal was running on the email address mich***@gmail.com (or mich***_api1.gmail.com).
 The LinkedIn profile linked to this email address shows a self-employed data analyst from Utrecht in the Netherlands.
 He also studied there.

-Also entered in the Paypall interface but not commented out is Hamed A. He also lives in Utrecht at the same address.
+Hamed A. was also visible in the payment interface but not active.
+He also lives in Utrecht at the same address.
 The two may be brothers.
 Hamed also works in IT.

 There is another link between Mohammed M. from Iran and Michael A. from Utrecht: DecimaStudio, a company that also belongs to Mohammed A.'s DecimaGroup.
 This company claims to have developed games for Android.
-Loopattern was the only game for a long time and is no longer available in the Android Store.
+Loopattern was the only game for a long time and is no longer available in the Google Play Store.
 It is still available on alternative app stores.
 Developer mentioned: «Michael A.».

 In December 2023, a new game was released under DecimaStudio's Google account: [Knockout](https://play.google.com/store/apps/details?id=com.decimatech.healingmojo.davaa&hl=de&gl=US).
 The company logo on the Playstore is identical to the company logo on the company website, which can be found [in the internet archive](https://web.archive.org/web/20200323070124/http://decimastudio.ir/).
 An address in Utrecht is given.
-Hamid A. is also registered at the same address.
+Hamid A. and Michael A. are also registered at the same address.
+It looks like Michael from Utrecht is developing these games and publishing them via Mohammed A.'s Google Play account.

 The intention behind these games and whether they contain malware has not been investigated.